objectbox/objectbox-sync-examples/README.md

 ## Prerequisites

-To run the examples, you need to have an ObjectBox Sync Server running according to [sync-server.md](sync-server.md).
+To run the examples, you need to have:

+* Docker to run the ObjectBox Sync Server (see [sync-server.md](sync-server.md) for details).
+* At least one of the client development platforms (e.g. Android SDK, Flutter SDK, Go SDK, xCode for Swift, etc.).

 ## Sync Examples